0x35565/RoUnlock/README.md

 With other popular FPS unlockers like axstin/rbxfpsunlocker you have to keep it running as an active process that constantly writes to memory in game and also refuses to work after roblox updates.
 With RoUnlock you simply run the script **ONCE** until the next roblox update comes along and removes the JSON file.
 This script also requires no updating whatsoever, so if a Roblox update comes along all you need to do is run this script and viola, your FPS is unlocked.
 No more waiting for updates.

 # Anything else?
 Within the Python file has many comments explaining what line of code does.
-Thank you, god bless.
+Also requires no dependencies, thank you standard library!
+Thank you all, god bless.